Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ### Alfresco Maven Plugin no longer needed

-Alfresco SDK 4.0 manages the lifecycle of the generated projects making use of proper [utility scripts](#workingwithrunscript) (`run.sh` / `run.bat`).
+The Alfresco SDK manages the lifecycle of the generated projects making use of proper [utility scripts](#workingwithrunscript) (`run.sh` / `run.bat`).
 That avoids the need of using the Alfresco Maven Plugin and eases the process to modify the lifecycle of the customization projects.

 If a development team has straightforward requirements and doesn't want to worry about the complexity of working with containers, it can use the utility scripts as they are.
 But, if any development team has a requirement or a development process that requires a customization in the project development lifecycle, it is easy to modify the utility scripts, the Docker files or the Docker Compose descriptor to adapt the SDK projects to their needs.